War-ravaged Syria takes new steps against coronavirus, says no recorded cases yet

 BEIRUT (Reuters) - Syria, already shattered by nine years of war, has banned entry for foreigners arriving from many countries hit by the coronavirus as part of widening measures to combat the epidemic.

-Although the government says it has yet to document any infections, Syria is seen at high risk from the virus.
+Although the government says it has yet to document any infections, Syria is seen at high risk.

 “We have vulnerable populations in camps, refugees, slum areas at the outskirts of large urban centres,” the World Health Organization’s Syria representative, Nima Saeed Abid, told Reuters.